Maintaining Grandparent-Grandchild Relationships

 Because courts may presume that it is emotionally harmful for grandchildren’s ties with their grandparents to be severed, parents who want to prevent further contact between grandparents and their children might be required to overcome or rebut this presumption.

-When determining whether it is in the grandchildren's best interests to have court-ordered visitation with their grandparents, the court will evaluate a wide variety of factors, including past interaction that grandparents have had with their grandchildren and the existing grandparent-grandchild relationship that has developed as well as any financial support grandparents provide to their grandchildren.
+When determining whether it is in the grandchildren’s best interests to have court-ordered visitation with their grandparents, the court will evaluate a wide variety of factors, including past interactions and the existing grandparent-grandchild relationship as well as any financial support grandparents provide to their grandchildren.

 In grandparent custody cases, courts do not presume that a child will be emotionally harmed if a grandparent is not granted custody (as they might in a visitation case).
-Instead, the burden is on the grandparent to show that it is in the child's best interest for custody to be awarded to the grandparent.
+Instead, the burden is on the grandparent to show that the child would be harmed if the parent were to be granted or retain custody and that it is in the child’s best interest for custody to be awarded to the grandparent.